Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Proposed Method

-Using contrastive learning as a loss function significantly improves the performance of neural networks, as demonstrated by \cite{duibiquwu}.
-Contrastive learning can also be applied to extract information from degraded image quality, as shown by \cite{dasr}.
-In such cases, the degradation feature vector can be represented by a multiplication or addition formula.
+Utilizing contrastive learning loss (CL) can not only significantly enhance the performance \cite{duibiquwu} but also extract and learn degradation representation to guide the downstream process \cite{dasr, face, degra}.
+In such cases, the mixed degradation representation can be expressed using a multiplication or addition formula.

-\textbf{Limitation of classic contrast learning.} Degradation feature extraction is a common approach in image restoration \cite{dasr, face,degra}.
-One of the most classic methods is the contrastive learning scheme of DASR \cite{dasr}, which involves choosing positive patches from the same image as the anchor patch, and negative patches from the paired clean image.
-However, our previous analysis in section \ref{3.2.1} reveals significant differences in the degradation feature vector across various positions of low-light-rainy images.
-This makes the approach unsuitable for our research.
-Thus, we explore alternative methods to capture degradation information effectively.
+\textbf{Limitation of CL.} One of the most classic methods is the contrastive learning scheme of DASR \cite{dasr}, which selects two patches from the same image as the anchor and the positive label and lets patches from the paired clean image be the negative labels.
+However, our previous analysis in section \ref{1} and \ref{3.2.1} reveals significant differences in rainy and dark levels across various positions in a single low-light-rainy image, as depicted in Fig. \ref{pdie_1}(a).
+This makes the patch-based approach unsuitable for low-light-rainy image restoration tasks.
+Thus, in the next section, we introduce different degradation representations of the whole image separately.

-\textbf{Solution.} To address this limitation, we do not select the positive label from the same image with the anchor and propose an alternative approach that utilizes a paired clean image along with the low-light-rainy image as the negative label, with its augmentation serving as the positive label.
-This approach is more consistent with the degradation characteristics of low-light-rainy images and can better learn their degradation information.
-Specifically, for three vectors: $x$, $x_{aug}$, and $x_{clean}$, we introduce a regularization term $Re$ that encourages $x$ to be similar to $x_{aug}$ while being dissimilar to $x_{clean}$, thus achieving the desired learning objective.

-We develop a novel method that learns a degradation feature vector capable of attracting ``positive'' pairs in a specific metric space while simultaneously pushing ``negative'' pairs apart.
-We then use the decoded degradation feature vector to generate a multi-channel latent feature that guides the restoration process.
+\textbf{Solution.} To solve the limitations above, we present a dual degradation loss (DDLoss).
+As shown in Fig. \ref{pdie_1}(b), firstly, we abstain from learning the mixed degradation representation and instead concentrate on autonomously acquiring the representations for rainy and light degradation.
+Following this, we proceed to integrate these representations.
+Secondly, rather than selecting the anchor and the positive label from the same image, we propose an alternative approach that incorporates a paired clean Target ($x_{tar}$) as the negative label and the augmented version of Input($x$), named $\mathrm{Input_{Aug}}$ ($x_{aug}$) (rotations of 90, 180, and 270 degrees and horizontal flipping), as the positive label.
+The fused degradation from the DDR-Net encoder ($DDR_{E}$) is input to a two-layer multi-layer perceptron (MLP) projection head to generate three vectors.
+The learned degradation allows anchor patches to better approach ``positive'' pairs in a specific metric space and move away from ``negative'' pairs.
+The dual degradation loss (DDLoss) function is defined as: